 Hi All!
-Sorry I wasn’t able to post on Monday (I was busy celebrating my friend’s wedding) but I have one post for you this week about vacationing.
+I was busy celebrating my friend’s wedding but I have one post for you this week about vacationing.
 Then I’m going to GO on vacation!
 I’ll be back in a couple of weeks, but hopefully ya’ll will enjoy reading past posts while I’m out.

 In an article from Forbes about employees taking vacation, they found, “Only 25% said they use all their paid days each year and 61% said that while they’re on vacation, they continue to work.
 A quarter of respondents said that a colleague got in touch about work while they were on vacation and 20% heard from their boss.”